target/markdown-inject/README.md

 <!-- CODEBLOCK_END -->

 `markdown-inject` expands a given glob for markdown files.
-Then it discovers the below `CODEBLOCK` HTML or MDX comments within each markdown file, performs the appropriate action (in this case, reading another local file), and writes content back into the markdown file:
+Then it discovers the below `CODEBLOCK` HTML or MDX (as shown in [CONTRIBUTING.mdx](./CONTRIBUTING.mdx)) comments within each markdown file, performs the appropriate action (in this case, reading another local file), and writes content back into the markdown file:

 <!-- CODEBLOCK_START_USAGE {"ignore": true} -->